-Many businesses around the world are currently focused on dealing with the immediate impact of COVID-19 on their operations.
+Many businesses worldwide are currently focused on dealing with the immediate impact of COVID-19 on their operations.

-In the HR department, managers are concentrating on the most pressing challenges of the current situation, such as facilitating a safe return to the workplace and plugging gaps in the labor force.
+In the HR department, managers are concentrating on the most pressing challenges of the current situation, such as facilitating a safe return to the workplace and plugging gaps in the labour force.

-Physical distancing and other restrictions created by COVID-19 have led to a lot of recruitment activity being moved into the virtual environment, largely out of necessity.
-Even though the transition to virtual recruitment has been forced upon them, many employers could have found that these methods are not only effective, but highly beneficial.
+Physical distancing and other restrictions created by COVID-19 have led to a lot of recruitment activity being moved into the virtual environment, primarily out of necessity.
+Even though the transition to virtual recruitment has been forced upon them, many employers could have found that these methods are practical and highly beneficial.

 Modern technology opens up a wide range of possibilities to remotely engage with candidates, assess their suitability for the role in question and move them along the hiring process with maximum efficiency.

 Video interviewing, for example, can be quicker, simpler and more affordable than the in-person alternative, not only for the employer but for the applicant too.
 It also provides benefits such as recording functionality - so both interviewer and interviewee can look back and review the event - and options for applicants to provide their answers in various formats, like audio or video.

 Personal interaction and face-to-face engagement will still be vital elements of the recruitment process.
 Still, businesses that have benefited from cutting-edge hiring technologies will be inclined to continue using them.

 Remote working was becoming increasingly common even before the COVID-19 outbreak.
 Research by FlexJobs and Global Workplace Analytics showed that, in the US, there was a 159% increase in remote working between 2005 and 2017.